mmabey/mmabey.github.io/cse469s19/paper_report.rst

 Read Section 1: Paper Presentation.

-Your report should be at least 5 pages (12pt, 1.5 space, 1 in margins).
+Your report should be at least **4 pages** (12pt, 1.5 space, 1 in margins).
 You can use Word or LaTeX, but the final version must be a PDF.
 Your report should be neat.
 Use consistent font and size. **Consistency is king**.

 High-level tips:
 ^^^^^^^^^^^^^^^^